Physical Therapy—Graduate (PTGR)

-Expands and applies the framework for examination and intervention to patients with musculoskeletal conditions of the cervical spine.
-Presents knowledge and skills—evidence-based and best practice; and the format for evaluation and treatment of a patient using advanced orthopedic skills for the cervical spine.
-Differentiates clinical conditions and enhances clinical decision making—thus helping the student integrate manual therapy into a patient's plan of care.
-Links clinical practice guidelines to the International Classification of Functioning, Disability, and Health.
-Emphasizes clinical guidelines for impairment and function-based diagnosis, examination, and intervention.
+Evaluation and treatment of patients using best practices and advanced orthopedic skills for the cervical spine.
+Differentiates clinical conditions and enhances clinical decision making.
+Integrates manual therapy into patient care.
+Links clinical practice guidelines to the International Classification of Functioning, Disability, and Health for impairment and function-based diagnosis, examination, and intervention.

 PTGR 521.
 Lumbar Spine.
 3 Units.

-Expands and applies the framework for examination and intervention to patients with musculoskeletal conditions of the lumbar spine.
-Presents knowledge and skills—evidence based and best practice; and the format for evaluation and treatment of a patient using advanced orthopedic skills for the lumbar spine.
-Differentiates clinical conditions and enhances clinical decision making—thus helping the student integrate manual therapy into a patient's plan of care.
-Links clinical practice guidelines to the International Classification of Functioning, Disability, and Health.
-Emphasizes clinical guidelines for impairment and function-based diagnosis, examination, and intervention.
+Evaluation and treatment of patients using best practices and advanced orthopedic skills for the lumbar spine.
+Differentiates clinical conditions and enhances clinical decision making.
+Integrates manual therapy into patient care.
+Links clinical practice guidelines to the International Classification of Functioning, Disability, and Health for impairment and function-based diagnosis, examination, and intervention.

 PTGR 522.
 Assessment and Management of the Knee.
 3 Units.

-Expands and applies the framework for examination and intervention to patients with musculoskeletal conditions of the knee.
-Presents knowledge and skills—evidence based and best practice; and the format for evaluation and treatment of a patient, using advanced orthopedic skills for the knee—including tibiofemoral and patellofemoral joints.
-Differentiates clinical conditions and enhances clinical decision making--thus helping the student integrate manual therapy into a patient's plan of care.
-Links clinical practice guidelines to the International Classification of Functioning, Disability, and Health.
-Emphasizes clinical guidelines for impairment and function-based diagnosis, examination, and intervention.
+Evaluation and treatment of patients using best practices and advanced orthopedic skills for musculoskeletal conditions of the knee.
+Differentiates clinical conditions and enhances clinical decision making.
+Integrates manual therapy into patient care.
+Links clinical practice guidelines to the International Classification of Functioning, Disability, and Health for impairment and function-based diagnosis, examination, and intervention.